-Not just a speaker, Ty brings over twenty two years of experience in drug prevention and community services.
+Not just a speaker, Ty brings over thirty years of experience in drug prevention and community services.
 He is a “product” of the Youth to Youth high school program, and spent years during and after college working directly with youth in its’ local program.
 Ty is known across the country for his charisma, humor, and leadership.
 He has developed a number of trainings, workshops, and presentations for both youth and adults to address the many complex issues that confront today’s young people.

 Recognized as an individual who cares deeply for the well being of youth, Ty is known for his charisma and leadership.
 Not just a speaker, Ty brings over twenty two years of experience in drug prevention and community service, and youth development.
 Ty is an Ohio Certified Prevention Consultant.
 He received his BA in Communication from The Ohio State University and is currently the Director of Speaker Services for Youth to Youth International in Columbus, Ohio.
 In 2012, Ty was awarded the “Prevention Innovator of the Year” Award by the Ohio Department of Mental Health and Addiction Services (formerly ODADAS) for his development of creative prevention trainings and consultation with schools and organizations across the state.
 While working closely with the youth, he has gained first- hand knowledge of the joys and challenges of being young today.
 Ty has developed a number of trainings, workshops, and presentations for both youth and adults to address the many complex issues that confront today’s young people.

 Ty Sells is an individual who cares deeply for the well being of youth.
 He is a graduate of the Ohio State University and works for the drug prevention/ youth leadership program, Youth to Youth International.
 He has spoken at hundreds of school assemblies and presented conference keynotes throughout the world, including every state in the U.S., Germany, Japan, Canada, Bermuda, the Cayman Islands, and Italy.
 Now he will be sharing his message with us.
 Please give a warm welcome to Mr. Ty Sells.